How To Make A Watercolour Colour Chart

 How to make the colour chart

-These instructions work well for the Windsor & Newton Artists’ Watercolour Field Box but can be adapted for any watercolour paint set or palette.
+These instructions work well for the Winsor & Newton Artists’ Watercolour Field Box but can be adapted for any watercolour paint set or palette.
 All of the instructions you need are in the video, but here are a few additional pointers you may find useful:

 - Any piece of scrap 140lb/300gm Rough watercolour paper will do